 Simple English definitions for legal terms

-Read a random definition: contract implied in fact
+Read a random definition: operations clause

 The Welfare Reform Act is a law that helps people who receive government assistance to find jobs and become more self-sufficient.
 It encourages them to take responsibility for their own lives and work towards a better future.
 This law is also known as the Personal Responsibility and Work Opportunity Reconciliation Act.